8lack8erry/Gamma-simulation/README.md

   <img src="plots/spettroscopy_franco.png" alt="Example of spettroscopy of Na-22 Spectrum" width="600">
 </p>

 2. **Coincidence Measurement**: Simulates experiments where two detectors simultaneously measure correlated photon events, such as those from pair production.
+One detector is the gate and the other is the spettroscopy.
 <p align="center">
   <img src="plots/coincidence_spectrum.png" alt="Example of coincidence measurment (spectrum)" width="600">
 </p>